augustomcosta/ecommerce/README.md

 ﻿# ecommerce
-This is a e-commerce project, made with angular and .Net Core
+This is an e-commerce project, made with angular and .Net Core